paulrobertlloyd/paulrobertlloyd-v4/src/presentations/2013/09/mk_geek_night_6/index.md

       Earlier this month, I went to Indie Web Camp.
 This is an event where people are creating new technologies, products and protocols that allow us to do just that.
 While a lot of the concepts being demoed were still in development, I was impressed by the focus on making these new tools user-centred, and in many cases, better designed than the products they are attempting to replace.

       There is also a good deal of pragmatism running through this initiative; many of the contributors realised that the best tools for creating this content were built by the third parties, but we can use their tools, and then store the definitive copies on our own servers.
-  - image:
+  - photo:
       url: 21.jpg
     notes: |
       I think we have reached a pivotal point in our use of web-based services, and now face a fork in the road.
 We have two choices:

       1. We continue to let our lives be governed by a few powerful companies, and accept the consequences this brings.
       2. Or, we start to take back control of our data, and control of the web.
-  - image:
+  - photo:
       url: 22.png
     notes: |
       I’m sure, like many of you, the recent revelations about mass online surveillance undertaken by the NSA and GCHQ have made using the internet less exciting than it used to be.
 Not least because the companies running the services we have come to rely on appear to have been complicit in aiding these programmes.

       Thankfully, everyone in this room has the ability to make a difference, to build the web we want to see.
 Although the web has matured considerably in the last 20 years, a text editor, an FTP client and some web space is all you need to publish on the web.
-  - image:
+  - photo:
       url: 23.png
     notes: |
       I’ll leave you with a quote from Bruce Schneier, [from this article in the Guardian](https://www.theguardian.com/commentisfree/2013/sep/05/government-betrayed-internet-nsa-spying):